-- matplotlib.pyplot.boxplot(x, notch=None, sym=None, vert=None, whis=None, positions=None, widths=None, patch_artist=None, bootstrap=None, usermedians=None, conf_intervals=None, meanline=None, showmeans=None, showcaps=None, showbox=None, showfliers=None, boxprops=None, labels=None, flierprops=None, medianprops=None, meanprops=None, capprops=None, whiskerprops=None, manage_ticks=True, autorange=False, zorder=None, capwidths=None, *, data=None)[source]#
+- matplotlib.pyplot.boxplot(x, notch=None, sym=None, vert=None, whis=None, positions=None, widths=None, patch_artist=None, bootstrap=None, usermedians=None, conf_intervals=None, meanline=None, showmeans=None, showcaps=None, showbox=None, showfliers=None, boxprops=None, labels=None, flierprops=None, medianprops=None, meanprops=None, capprops=None, whiskerprops=None, manage_ticks=True, autorange=False, zorder=None, capwidths=None, *, data=None)#

 Draw a box and whisker plot.

 The box extends from the first quartile (Q1) to the third quartile (Q3) of the data, with a line at the median.
-The whiskers extend from the box to the farthest data point lying within 1.5x the inter-quartile range (IQR) from the box.
+The whiskers extend from the box by 1.5x the inter-quartile range (IQR).
 Flier points are those past the end of the whiskers.
 See https://en.wikipedia.org/wiki/Box_plot for reference.